mannokwong/mlsrm/README.md

 If you wish to cite this package please use:

-Wong, M.-N. (2019). mlsrm: an R package for multilevel social relations model [Computer software].
+Wong, M.-N. (2019). mlsrm: an R package for for estimating the Social Relations Model from directed dyadic data with round-robin-like designs [Computer software].
 Available from https://github.com/mannokwong/mlsrm.

 ## Instructions
 Install and Load Package